python-dev-10/PythonAutomation/README.md

 ## Future Updates:
 1. Would be possible to move files to more locations;
-2. User Interface will be adapting for a new look;
+2. User Interface will be adapting for a new GUI Interface;
 3. Possibility of all directories being created or not, and then choose those directories to move other files.